Top Ten ways to fix your writing problems

 - 10. It is polite to point!

-- If your paper does not grow out of a workable thesis
+- Your paper will likely drift if it does not grow out of a workable thesis (or main point)

-statement, it is likely to drift.
-A good thesis does two things: it will state in
+statement.
+A good main point statement does two things: it will state in

 affirmative terms what you intend to prove in your paper (its main point), and it will lay out a

 plan for accomplishing this.
-Here's an example thesis: "World War 1 resulted from a series of
+Here's an example thesis: "World War 1 resulted from a series

 imperialism, militarism, and an unstable alliance system."